Distributionally Robust Model Predictive Control with Total Variation Distance: Conclusions

 \section{Conclusions}

-This paper considered the problem of DRCC MPC with total variation distance-based ambiguity sets.
-We provided a CVaR tightening of the DRCC that can be computed offline.
+This paper considered the problem of DRCC MPC with TVD-based ambiguity sets.
+We provided a CVaR tightening of the DRCC that can be computed offline, thereby reducing real-time computation.
 We used this DRCC in conjunction with a TVD-risk cost to get a distributionally robust MPC formulated as a quadratic program.
-The results showed the efficacy of our method in terms of both computational efficiency and safety in comparison to other methods.
-Future work involves extending this work to general coherent risk measures with f-divergence ambiguity sets. -0.2 true in
+Our simulation results showed the efficacy of our method in terms of both computational efficiency and safety in comparison to other methods.
+Future work involves extending this work to general coherent risk measures with f-divergence ambiguity sets. -0.5 true in